Inmans Primary School Curriculum

 We have a wide range of high quality texts which both stretch and excite our pupils.
 Specific books have been purchased to interest both boys and girls.
 We also have a selection of high interest, low ability readers materials.

 Pupils have their individual log in details which they can use at school & home.
-Here is a downloadable file with instructions on how to use this program at home: Login Guide For Parents.
 Use Times Table Rockstars to improve your speed and accuracy of recalling times table facts!
+Login Guide For Parents.